TheDevExperiment/server/ReadMe.md

 `make server` -> this will compile the server and start it `make clean` -> to remove any old images

+Use `localhost:8082` to checkout mongodb collections via browser.

 ## Features

 - Anonymously create and share posts or rate posts created by other users.